 FACTBOX-The Trump impeachment inquiry: What we've learned so far

 Democrats in the U.S. House of Representatives began an impeachment inquiry on Sept.
 24 to determine whether President Donald Trump abused his office for personal political gain when he asked Ukrainian President Volodymyr Zelenskiy in a July phone call to investigate a political rival, former Vice President Joe Biden.
-The contents of the call was revealed in a whistleblower complaint by an intelligence official.
+The contents of the call were revealed in a whistleblower complaint by an intelligence official.
 The testimony of current and former Trump administration officials, a rough transcript of the phone call released by the White House, texts between U.S. diplomats and other documents have largely confirmed the whistleblower's account.
+(Graphic on inquiry: https://tmsnrt.rs/30NregM)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)